Benoit-78/P7_credit_loan_scoring_model/README.md

 1. Launch the application with this ##link##;
 2. Select an applicant ID;
 3. Have a look at its performances;
-4. Change the values of the features to modify the applicant's score.
+4. Change the values of the features to modify the applicant's performances.

 Enjoy your app!